MaartenFaddegon/lager_x/README.md

-ExLager
+Flager
 =======

 This package implements a simple wrapper over https://github.com/basho/lager.

-It embeds logging calls to ExLager into a module if currently configured logging level is less or equal than severity of a call.
+It embeds logging calls to Flager into a module if currently configured logging level is less or equal than severity of a call.
 Therefore it doesn't have any negative impact on performance of a production system when you configure error level even if you have tons of debug messages.

 Information about location of a call (module, function, line, pid) is properly passed to lager for your convenience so you can easily find the source of a message.
-In this aspect using ExLager is equal to using parse transform shipped with basho lager.
+In this aspect using Flager is equal to using parse transform shipped with basho lager.

-Since ExLager depends on macro implemented in Lager module you have to require it.
+Since Flager depends on macro implemented in Lager module you have to require it.
 Then you call one of logging methods on Lager module.
 There are seven logging methods in order of severity: